mishtak00/centerfinder/README.md

 ```

 #### Redshift slice
 Add 2 trailing numbers to bound the centers and galaxies that will show up in the image by their redshift coordinate.
 The 1st will be read as the floor and 2nd will be read as the ceiling for the readshift values.
+This is a great image to start with and then zoom in by binding RA and DEC as well, shown in the third portion of this section.
 ```
 -l 0.51 0.52
 ```